Interventional radiologists diagnose and treat disease. They treat a wide range of

 IVC filters.
 The doctor puts a small filter into the inferior vena cava (IVC).
 This is a large

-vein in your abdomen.
-The filter catches blood clots that may go into your lungs
+vein in your belly (abdomen).
+The filter catches blood clots that may go into your

 Injection of clot-dissolving medicines.
 The doctor injects clot-dissolving medicines such as tissue plasminogen activator.